pumpncode/balatro-highest-priestess/manual.md

 Most card patterns have the *rank pattern* (see Rank Patterns section), which is the rank(s) the card has to match, followed by `of`, then the *suit pattern* (see Suit Patterns section), which is the suit(s) the card has to match.

-A card pattern can also be only `stone` to match exactly a Stone Card.
+A card pattern can be only `stone` to match exactly a Stone Card.

 ```
 > Cryptid's Bulwark (5 Stone Cards)